Global dynamics of a two-species competition patch model in a Y-shaped river network: Introduction

-In this paper, we aim to study the dynamics of model \eqref{App1} in a Y-shaped river network with two branches, where the number $n$ of patches is finite but arbitrary, (see Figure \ref{fig1} for $n=5$).
-For rivers without branches (see Figure \ref{fig2}), it was shown in \cite{37-Chen-Liu-Wu-2022} that: (i) fixing $q_1=q_2=q$, the species with faster dispersal rate is selected, which is different from the above spatially heterogeneous case (see (i$_{ h}$)); (ii) fixing $d_1=d_2=d$, the species with slower drift rate has competitive advantages, which is similar to the above spatially heterogeneous case (see (ii$_{ h}$)).
+In this paper, we aim to study the dynamics of model \eqref{App1} in a Y-shaped river network with two branches, where the number $n$ of patches is finite but arbitrary (see Figure \ref{fig1} for $n=8$).
+For rivers without branches (see Figure \ref{fig2}), the authors in \cite{37-Chen-Liu-Wu-2022} showed that: (i) fixing $q_1=q_2=q$, the species with faster dispersal rate has competitive advantages, which is different from the above spatially heterogeneous case (see (i$_{ h}$)); (ii) fixing $d_1=d_2=d$, the species with slower drift rate has competitive advantages, which is similar to the above spatially heterogeneous case (see (ii$_{ h}$)).
 Our partial result in this paper implies that (ii) also holds for a Y-shaped river network (Corollary \ref{4.7}).
-It is still open whether (i) holds, and the authors in \cite{33-Jiang-Lam-Lou-2021} conjecture that (i) holds if the drift pattern $(Q_{kj})$ not divergence free, i.e., there exists $1\le k\le n$ such that $\sum_{j\ne k}Q_{kj}\ne\sum_{j\ne k} Q_{jk}$.
-We should point out that the auxiliary sequences $\{f_k^i\}$ and $\{g_k^i\}$ defined in our paper are motivated by \cite{37-Chen-Liu-Wu-2022,13-Zhou-2016} for rivers without branches.
-But, for a Y-shaped river network, each of these two auxiliary sequences consists of three subsequences, which brings more technical hurdles.
-Our paper provides an initial step to understand the dynamics of two-species competition model in rivers networks with branches.
+It is still open whether (i) holds, and the authors in \cite{33-Jiang-Lam-Lou-2021} conjecture that (i) holds if the drift pattern $(Q_{kj})$ is not divergence free, i.e., there exists $1\le k\le n$ such that $\sum_{j\ne k}Q_{kj}\ne\sum_{j\ne k} Q_{jk}$.
+Our paper provides an initial step toward understand the dynamics of two-species competition model in river networks with branches.